-In one study, the effects of two different formulas on digestive function were compared, both of which included SE in addition to other herbs.
+In one study, the effects of two different formulas on digestive function were compared, both of which included slippery elm in addition to other herbs.

 Formula one was associated with a small but significant increase in bowel movement frequency, as well as reductions in straining, abdominal pain, bloated stomach and IBS symptoms.
 Subjects who took formula two experienced a 20 percent increase in bowel movement frequency and significant reductions in straining, abdominal pain, bloating and global IBS symptom severity, as well as improvements in stool consistency.
 Ultimately, both formulas led to improvements.

-SE has also been shown in certain studies to treat diarrhea and diverticulitis.
+Slippery elm has also been shown in certain studies to treat diarrhea and diverticulitis.
 Additionally, it may help protect against ulcers and excess acidity in the GI tract because it causes reflux stimulation of nerve endings, and that reaction leads to increased mucus secretion.
-Not only does this help most people, but it can actually give much relief to your dog too.

 2. May Aid in Weight Loss (When Combined With a Low-Calorie Diet)